wamp-proto/wamp-xbr/docs/faq.rst

 Why run an own (public) Ethereum node?
 --------------------------------------

-By avoiding queues to public/shared nodes (eg during a crowdsale) transactions submitted via your node (presumably allowed only from your app) have a higher chance of being mined quickly, and finalized with success.
+By avoiding queues to public/shared nodes (e.g. during a crowdsale) transactions submitted via your node (presumably allowed only from your app) have a higher chance of being mined quickly, and finalized with success.